zaza121/admin_scripts/README.md

 --------

 At this moment we have some scripts about:

 * Docker:

-   - init_docker.sh: a script to install "docker & docker compose" in a fresh install ubuntu OS.
+   - init_docker.sh: a script to install "docker & docker compose" in Ubuntu OS.

 HOW TO USE ??
 --------------

-Download the script and run the command: `./script_file.sh`
+Download the script and run the command: `./init_docker.sh`

-'''Warning''': Do not forget to add right to run a script with : `sudo chmod a+x script_file.sh`
+> Warning: Do not forget to add right to run a script with : `sudo chmod a+x init_docker.sh`

-Sorry for my basic english i am still learning!!! :-)
+> Sorry for my basic english i am still learning!!! :-)